 - Bed bugs usually wait until the CO2 in the room rises before they come out of hiding.
 When CO2 levels rise, it is an indication that humans are sleeping.
 If you're thinking, "I stay up until 1 or 2 in the morning, I'll see bed bugs when they try to get into my stuff," you may want to reconsider that line of thinking.
 These clever pests may be one step ahead of you.

 - Bed bugs are small.
+Wait, what do bed bugs look like exactly?
 While they're not microscopic or invisible to the eyes as some myths suggest, they're still pretty tiny and hard to spot.
 A full-grown adult bed bug is only about 4mm in length, and newly hatched bed bugs are a mere 1mm long.
 So, they're not easy to see when they try to hitch a ride on or inside your belongings.

 - Bed bugs love creases, cracks, and pockets.
 If a bed bug crawls into your stuff or onto your clothing, they're going to look for some tight place to safely lay their eggs.
 Therefore, most of the time, you're not going to see bed bug eggs.